Colony stimulating factor 1 receptor: Microglia

 Immunofluorescence staining of homeostatic microglia in a healthy adult mouse retina.

 Microglia are the tissue-resident phagocytes of the central nervous system.
 CSF1R signaling promotes migration of primitive microglia precursor cells from the embryonic yolk sac to the developing brain prior to formation of the blood-brain-barrier.
 In perinatal development, microglia are instrumental in synaptic pruning, a process in which microglia phagocytose weak and inactive synapses via binding of microglial complement receptor 3 (CR3) (complex of CD11b and CD18) to synapse-bound iC3b.
 Csf1r loss-of-function inhibits synaptic pruning and leads to excessive non-functional synapses in the brain.
 In adulthood, CSF1R is required for the proliferation and survival of microglia.
 Inhibition of CSF1R signaling in adulthood causes near-complete (>99%) depletion (death) of brain microglia, however reversal of CSF1R inhibition stimulates remaining microglia to proliferate and repopulate microglia-free niches in the brain.
 Production of CSF1R ligands CSF-1 and IL-34 is increased in the brain following injury or viral infection, which directs microglia to proliferate and execute immune responses.

 Neural progenitor cells

 Immunofluorescence staining of neural progenitor cells (green), vasculature (red), and astrocytes (blue).

 CSF1R signaling has been found to play important roles in non-myeloid cells such as neural progenitor cells, multipotent cells that are able to self-renew or terminally differentiate into neurons, astrocytes and oligodendrocytes.
-Mice with Csf1r loss-of-function have a significantly more neural progenitor cells in generative zones and fewer matured neurons in forebrain laminae due to failure of progenitor cell maturation and radial migration.
+Mice with Csf1r loss-of-function have a significantly more neural progenitor cells in generative zones and fewer matured neurons in Forebrainforebrain laminae due to failure of progenitor cell maturation and radial migration.
 These phenotypes were also seen in animals with Csf1r conditional knock-out specifically in neural progenitor cells, suggesting that CSF1R signaling by neural progenitor cells is important for maturation of certain neurons.
 Studies using cultured neural progenitor cells also show that CSF1R signaling stimulates neural progenitor cells maturation.